v-poc/vite-react-tailwindcss-website-poc/README.md

 # vite-react-tailwindcss-website-poc

-This demo website provides a minimal setup to get React+Tailwindcss working in Vite with HMR and some ESLint rules.
+This responsive website provides a minimal setup to get React+Tailwindcss working in Vite with HMR and some ESLint rules.

 ## Project setup